 Therefore, students will first be allowed to retake a quiz on the day we take a quiz over the next concept in our curriculum.
 It’s preferable for students to wait for this day (usually 7-10 class days) in order to allow time for error analysis, practice, and other efforts to pursue further learning.
 With this in mind, a student is highly encouraged to complete an analysis report that includes reflection questions and practice problems related to the previous quiz.

-If a student would like to retake a quiz a 2nd time (or more), then he or she is required to fill out another quiz analysis form, based on the first retake, in order to qualify.
+If a student would like to retake a quiz a 2nd time (or more), then they are required to complete another quiz analysis form, based on the first retake, in order to qualify.
 From there, the student must receive tutoring, other outside help, or a video-guided handout to continue learning.
 Finally, after those conditions are met, the student may retake the quiz a 2nd time.
 All additional retakes will follow the same process.

-The highest grade achieved by the end of the grading period will be placed in the gradebook.
+The highest grade earned by the end of the grading period will be placed in the gradebook.
 This approach is used because it allows students to pursue learning without penalty and be rewarded for perseverance.
-We want students to keep working until mastery is demonstrated no matter how long it takes.
+We want students to keep working until mastery is demonstrated no matter how long it takes.”

-What does it mean that, “students will first be allowed to retake a quiz on the day we take a quiz over the next concept in our curriculum?”
+First, what does it mean that, “students will first be allowed to retake a quiz on the day we take a quiz over the next concept in our curriculum?”
 Here’s an example.
-In Geometry this year, we took a quiz over special right triangles one day.
+In Geometry, we took a quiz over special right triangles one day.
 Then, 10 days later we took a quiz over Trigonometry.
-In the new policy, the students will not be allowed to retake the special right triangles quiz until the day of the Trigonometry quiz.
+In the policy, the students are not allowed to retake the special right triangles quiz until the day of the Trigonometry quiz.
 On that day, students will be offered an opportunity to retake the special right triangles quiz after completing the trigonometry quiz.

-I like this because it gives time to analyze errors and put those errors in front of the kids.
-Then, we can practice more on those misconceptions through spiraling assignments before the retake day arrives.
+I like this because it allows time to analyze errors and put those errors in front of students.
+Then, we can practice common misconceptions through spiraling assignments before the retake day arrives.
 This prevents students from rushing too quickly to correct a grade and instead focus on what they need to improve in order to achieve deeper learning.

-However, as for the policy on a 2nd retake (or more), it’s important to have the analysis handout procedure in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
-Retakes are detrimental when kids are allowed to retake without making efforts to improve, and the most high frequency of Hail Mary retakes occur when students reach retake two or more.
+However, as for the policy on a 2nd retake (or more), it’s important to have the analysis handout requirement in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
+Retakes are detrimental when kids are allowed to retake without making efforts to improve, and I witnessed Hail Mary retakes the most when students tried to retake a quiz 2 or more times.
 This is where it’s most common to see students try to take advantage of the system in a negative way.
 Therefore, a required analysis report is a helpful barrier in this situation.
-Read this post for a detailed breakdown of analysis handouts and student learning folders.

 What happens if a student scores lower on a retake?